 Working from home has been growing in popularity in recent years.
 However, we’ve seen this trend explode recently.
 Global Workplace Analytics reported that in 2016, 43% of the U.S workforce worked from home at least some of the time.
 But with the drastic global change that we all are facing, they estimate that those currently working from home will continue to do so even after things return back to normal:

-Those who are new to the game will initially find it difficult to stay on task, stay focused, and remain productive.
+Those who are new to the game will initially find it difficult to set work-from-home goals, stay focused, and remain productive.
 But when you throw in a couple of remote work tools, the transition will go much smoother, and soon working from home will feel like the new normal.If you’re short on time, check out our top three in the video below.
 Otherwise, keep on reading for the full list.

 Whether you’re working at a distance or managing a remote team , here’s a comprehensive list of the best 15 remote working tools that you can’t do without.